Recommended

-I want to start working out, what should I do?
+I want to start working out… what should I do?
+Today we show you the Beginner’s Workout Plan, everything you need to get started!

-As a trainer, I can’t even count the number of times I’ve heard this phrase.
-It’s great to hear because when people exercise… they’ll feel better, look better and they’ll truly enjoy their life so much more.
+As a trainer, I can’t even count the number of times I’ve heard this, but they lack a solid beginner’s workout plan.
+It’s great to hear because when people exercise… they’ll feel better, look better and they will truly enjoy their life so much more.

-However, most people never follow through with their new ambition because there’s so much workout information available that its hard to figure out where to start.
-Pick up any fitness magazine and try to find a beginner workout, and you’re sure to be more confused than before you started.
+But, most people never follow through with their new goal because there’s so much workout information available that makes it hard to figure out where to start.
+Pick up any fitness magazine and try to find a beginner’s workout plan, you’ll end up getting more confused than before.

 What’s the best way to start seeing results?

-• To get the best results in a 4 week program, we’re going to focus on weight training in the 8-12 rep range and also on a basic, easy to follow diet.
-Since most people on a new plan get overwhelmed and quit because of too much to do, we won’t introduce the diet plan until the 2nd week of the workout so that you’re comfortable in your new workout plan.
+- To get the best results this will be a 4week program beginner’s workout plan, we’re going to look at weight training in the 8-12 rep range and also on a basic, easy to follow diet.
+Since most people on a new plan get overwhelmed and quit because there’s too much to do, we won’t talk about the diet plan until the 2nd week of the workout so that you’re comfortable in your new workout plan.

 Who’s this workout for?

-• If you have never worked out before but want to get in shape, lose that stubborn body fat and change your life forever.
+- If you haven’t worked out before but want to get in shape, lose that stubborn body fat and change your life forever.

-• If you were previously in shape, but have since fallen off the wagon and want to get back to your old self.
+- If you were previously in shape, but have fallen off the wagon and want to get back to your old self.

-• If you have a busy life and don’t want to spend 2 hrs. in a gym everyday
+- If you have a busy life and don’t want to spend 2 hrs at a gym every day.

-• If you aren’t seeing results with your current workouts
+- If you aren’t seeing results with the workout you’re doing now.

 If you’re a woman, this workout will…